GLIN: A (G)eneric (L)earned (In)dexing Mechanism for Complex Geometries: Conclusion

 \section{Conclusion}

 This paper introduces {\indextitle}, a lightweight learned index for spatial range queries on complex geometries.
-In terms of storage overhead, {\indextitle} is 40 - 70 times less than Quad-Tree and 10 - 30 times less than R-Tree.
+In terms of storage overhead, {\indextitle} is 80\% - 90\% less than Quad-Tree and 60\% - 80\% times less than R-Tree.
 Moreover, {\indextitle}'s maintenance speed is around 1.5 times higher on insertion and 3 -5 times higher on deletion as opposed to R-Tree and Quad-Tree.
-If the application only needs the $Contains$ relationship, the user can opt to use {\indextitle} without query augmentation because it shows similar query response time than Quad-Tree and R-Tree in most cases. {\indextitle} with query augmentation deals with both spatial relationships while showing competitive performance on 1\% and 0.1\% query selectivity.
-In a nutshell, {\indextitle} is a lightweight indexing mechanism for medium selectivity queries which are commonly used in spatial analytics applications.
-In the future, we will plan to extend {\indextitle} to support K Nearest Neighbor queries.
+If the application only needs the $Contains$ relationship, the user can opt to use {\indextitle} without query augmentation the query response time is 30\% - 80\% shorter than Quad-Tree and R-Tree on medium selectivity. {\indextitle} with query augmentation deals with both spatial relationships still showing a 30\%-70\% faster than Quad-Tree and R-Tree query response time on medium selectivity.
+In a nutshell, {\indextitle} is a lightweight indexing mechanism for medium selectivity queries which are commonly used in spatial analytic applications.